Parasite Blood Test

 To get a parasite blood test near you, order online and get blood drawn at the Quest Diagnostics lab selected when ordering.
 Once the blood parasite lab results are ready, they will be available for download.
 As can be seen on the sample parasite lab report, the lab will report negative if no parasites are found after analyzing the blood.

 This parasite lab test includes for malaria and babesia.
 This particular blood test is not recommended for the detection of microfilaria.
 Additionally, one negative parasite result cannot completely rule out the absence of a blood parasite and repeat testing should be considered, depending on the clinical context, in consultation with your licensed medical provider.
-The parasite blood test is part of the more comprehensive infection panel test.
-For general toxin screening, the toxin panel test is a better option.

 - A doctor's lab order*